 Wye River Upper School offers a high-quality college-preparatory education to smart, capable students who may learn differently.
-Those differences might include dyslexia, ADD or ADHD, anxiety or other learning challenges.
+Those differences might include dyslexia, ADHD, anxiety or other learning challenges.
 A big part of our success comes from the fact that helping students with learning differences isn’t a piece of what we do—it’s everything we do, every hour of every day throughout the school year.

 Lesson plans, daily schedules, class sizes (most have 6 to 8 students), classroom configurations, desk arrangements, and the nature of learning itself—hands-on, active, engaging—all are designed with the needs of our students in mind.